HOME / COURSES / ALPINE MOUNTAINEERING / ESSENTIAL INFORMATION ALPS

 Insurance

 Suitable insurance cover which includes rescue from the mountains is essential for an Alpine trip.
-Both of the following providers offer flexible packages at competitive rates for a wide variety of activities:
+The British Mountaineering Council offers flexible packages at competitive rates for a wide variety of activities

 Useful blog posts about equipment